eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PbwIIAS">this link</a> to install the sfGpsDsAuNswS unlocked package in your production org (v2.7.0.4 released on 11/02/2025).

+1. Please reach out if you would like to install the sfGpsDsAuQld unlocked package in a production org.
+We would like to collect feedback and may be able to provide early adopter support.

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pby9IAC">this link</a> to install the sfGpsDsAuVic unlocked package in your production org (v2.7.1.1 released on 21/02/2025).
-Please **do let us know** when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.
+Please **do let us know** when doing so for non-educational use as we plan on stopping distribution by 1/10/2025.

+1. Please reach out if you would like to install the sfGpsDsAuVic2 unlocked package in a production org.
+We would like to collect feedback and may be able to provide early adopter support.

+1. Please reach out if you would like to install the sfGpsDsFrGov unlocked package in a production org.
+We would like to collect feedback and may be able to provide early adopter support.

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PbxBIAS">this link</a> to install the sfGpsDsUkGov unlocked package in your production org (including sfGpsDs, v1.4.0.4 released on 12/02/2025).
 Please **do let us know** when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.

-## Moving away from separate base and design system libraries

-With dependencies now included in each jursidiction's design system library, you will find there is a conflict on files that used to be located in the sfGpsDs library if you try to upgrade a design system, unless you make the contents of former `sfGpsDs` lib deprecated.
-The workflow to do so is as follows:

-- upgrade `sfGpsDs` to a version we packaged with all artefacts marked as deprecated -- **this must be done on the command line** using `sfdx package install --package=04t5j000000dnflAAA --upgrade-type=DeprecateOnly` ,
-- upgrade the jurisdiction's design system library to a version with the former `sfGpsDs` dependencies included using one of the links above,
-- uninstall `sfGpsDs` now that all deprecated files have been absorbed.

 ## Support, security, contributions and code of conduct